logo

 Darkness shall never fully be defeated, yet with every birth, it falls further behind and thus turns less effective.
 And this cycle persists: in the spring of creation, darkness is halted and life expands, and in the winter of destruction, life bares all, plunging its head into an earthly seed.

-This is the Cypress, eternally unbound: the preserver and conveyor of the thin ame of life from winter to spring.
+This is the Cypress, eternally unbound: the preserver and conveyor of the thin flame of life from winter to spring.
 It is burned for its aroma and cut to make pots for wine, and with this all, immortality is realized.

-Elnaz Naja, November 2023
+Elnaz Najafi, November 2023

 November 30, 2023 until December 20, 2023